 Bishu Solomon, VP of Client Services & Forensics, said:

 “I think Mark did a great job of covering his full life journey and how he was able to overcome moments of extreme adversity – the internal factors that motivated his success as well as the external sources he looked to for support and guidance.”

 Bokani Tshidzu & Sharon Warmington at Wickes Building Supplies Ltd

 Booked by the popular construction and home improvement company, Wickes Building Supplies, Bokani Tshidzu and Sharon Warmington starred in a virtual panel for Black History Month.
-The speakers discussed their experiences as a Black Britons, their career highlights, and supplied a valuable insight into diversity in the UK.
-The event was attended by 150 internal Wickes staff, and included methods for becoming a “more accepting and diverse workforce” – as well as some “African and Carribean inspired treats”!
+The speakers discussed their experiences as Black Britons, their career highlights, and supplied a valuable insight into diversity in the UK.
+The event was attended by 150 internal Wickes staff, and included methods for becoming a “more accepting and diverse workforce” – as well as some “African and Caribbean inspired treats”!